Family Justice Courts: Legislation

-It handled a total of 26,560 cases cases in 2021.
+It handled a total of 26,560 cases in 2021.

 iFAMS and other Case Management Systems

 Integrated Family Application Management System (iFAMS) is an end-to-end paperless system that predominantly deals with family-related cases brought before FJC.
 Other cases are dealt with in the e-Litigation system that handles most non-criminal cases filed in Singapore court.

 A simplified application process for certain types of uncontested divorces has been launched.
 This eService is designed to allow lay-persons to file for such divorces directly, without needing to engage a lawyer.

 Another simplified eService has also been launched, to deal with simpler Probate applications.
 These are applications that can be taken out when a person has died, leaving behind a will that has named an Executor to carry out the wishes of the deceased person.